What to expect from The Scottish Highland Games

 Caber toss

 Often perceived as a test of strength, the caber toss is actually a test of style!
 The “caber” is a large carpeted pole, which the participant throws with the objective to land in the “12 o’clock” position.
 The distance thrown is totally unimportant.
-In 2014, The Inverness Highland Games set a Guiness World Record for the most cabers tossed at the one time.
+In 2014, The Inverness Highland Games set a Guinness World Record for the most cabers tossed at one time.
 With almost 200 cabers made in preparation for the event!

 Heavy contests